 The purpose of the DNP project is to identify gaps between the current and desired state of practice and implement evidence-based solutions.
-There is no one model but all health professionals interfacing with the DNP student should be aware of the basic framework upon which the scholarly practicum is based to make a positive impact.
+There is no single model for a project design, but all health professionals interfacing with the DNP student should be aware of the basic framework upon which the scholarly practicum is based to make a positive impact.
+Project collaboration lasts approximately 18 months from project start to finish.